timescale/docs/api/create_hypertable.md

 see the [hypertable section][hypertable-docs].

 <highlight type="note">
-This reference describes the new generalized hypertable API that was introduced with TimescaleDB 2.13.
+This reference describes the new generalized hypertable API that was introduced in TimescaleDB 2.13.
 The [old interface for `create_hypertable is also available][create-hypertable-old].
 </highlight>